yutannihilation/rcpp_intro/en/README.md

 This document is intended to provide neccesary information as easy as possible for people who is not familiar with C++.
 Thus we sometimes explain C++ conceptualally rather than describing precise C++ language definition.

-This document is preliminary version so that any comment or suggestion is welcome.
+This document is preliminary version so that any comments or suggestions are welcome.

 Then, the introductory remark is over.
 Let's get into the World of Rcpp!